sbabic/swupdate/doc/source/swupdate-ipc.rst

 After a software was installed, the new software boots and if everything runs fine, an acknowledge should be sent to the hawkBit server.
-If this feature is used, for example to let the end user decide if the new software is accepted, the paramters used by the installation should be stored during the update process.
+If this feature is used, for example to let the end user decide if the new software is accepted, the parameters used by the installation should be stored during the update process.

 ::